-The BOJ operates the Bank of Japan Financial Network System (BOJ-NET) JGB Services (() to efficiently and safely implement JGB issuance, redemption and other administrative tasks as explained above and the settlement of JGB transactions with its customer financial institutions.
+The BOJ operates the Bank of Japan Financial Network System (BOJ-NET) JGB Services ( ( ) to efficiently and safely implement JGB issuance, redemption and other administrative tasks as explained above and the settlement of JGB transactions with its customer financial institutions.
 Banks, securities companies, money market brokers, insurance companies, etc. participate in the BOJ-NET JGB Services that implement JGB issuance, redemption and other administrative tasks online.

-Under the "Act on Book-Entry Transfer of Corporate Bonds and Shares," at present, JGBs traded between financial institutions are paperless.
-JGB transfers are done in the form of transfers on accounts managed by the transfer institution (the BOJ) ().
+Under the "Act on Book-Entry Transfer of Corporate Bonds and Shares," JGBs are paperless.
+JGB transfers are done in the form of transfers on accounts managed by the transfer institution (the BOJ) ( (2)).